Old Town & New Town Tour

 We will explore Church of St. Casimir, that was designed by renowned Dutch architect Tylman of Gameren, and was built between 1688-1692 by John III Sobieski and his wife Maria Kazimiera.
 Like the Church of the Transfiguration on Miodowa Street, it was established as a thanksgiving for victory at the Battle of Vienna.
 During the Warsaw Uprising in 1944, it was a rebel hospital and a shelter for the civilian population.
 As a result of intensive bombardment by Luftwaffe, over 1,000 of people were killed by falling rubble.

 We will stop for a while on Krasiński Square where You will get to know history Polish Army field Cathedral.

 On the eastern frontpage of Krasiński Square Warsaw Uprising Monument is located.

-The spot where Polish Home Army partisans and citizens entered the sewer system to escape from German troops surrounding the Old Town during the 1944 Warsaw Uprising – one of the most important chapters in Warsaw’s history.
-Unveiled in the 45 th anniversary of Warsaw Uprising, in 1989 that statue commemorates death of 200,000 Warsaw’s inhabitants.
+The spot where Polish Home Army isurgents and citizens entered the sewer system to escape from German troops surrounding the Old Town during the Warsaw Uprising in 1944 – the most important chapter in Warsaw’s history.
+Unveiled in the 45th anniversary of the outbreak of Warsaw Uprising, in 1989 that statue commemorates death of 150,000 Warsaw’s inhabitants.